dhbw-loerrach-wds22a/bdsp-setup/README.md

 ## Files Description
 - `setup_mysql.py`: Script for setting up the MySQL database.
+- 'fake_data.py': Script for creating dummy data.
+- 'check_dup.py': Script that checks for duplicates.
 - `requirements.txt`: Contains a list of Python packages required to run the scripts.

 ## Prerequisites
 - Python 3.x installed.
-- Access to MongoDB and MySQL servers.
-See repository "services" for the docker containers needed to run this project.
+- Access to theMySQL container.
+See repository "bdsp-services" for the docker containers needed to run this project.
-- Downloaded Yelp dataset.

 ## Installation
 1. Clone the repository to your local machine.